 Is it too cold to walk your dog?
 Unfortunately, there is no “one size fits all” answer to this question.
 It depends on several factors.

-That brings us to the second factor to consider: What type of coat does your dog have?
+That brings us to the second factor to consider: what type of coat does your dog have?
 Short, single-coated dogs such as Dobermanns or Italian Greyhounds are much less comfortable in the cold than double-coated breeds such as German Shepherds or Golden Retrievers.
 Plus, some breeds are actually built for the cold, like Huskies or Samoyeds.
 Though they’re on the smaller side, their thick coats ensure complete protection from the elements.

 You must also consider your dog’s age.
 Older dogs will struggle with the cold more than younger dogs.
 Health is also a factor.
-If your dog has any underlying health issues such as diabetes, or a heart murmur for example, they are more at risk of suffering from the cold.
+If your dog has any underlying health issues such as diabetes or a heart murmur, for example, they are more at risk of suffering from the cold.

 Finally, you should remember that temperature is one thing - but feel is another.
 Windy or humid days will feel much colder than bright, sunny, dry days.
-On these days, best to keep your walks short.
+On these days, it is best to keep your walks short.

 What temperature is too cold to walk a dog in the UK?